How to Take a Day Trip to Howth from Dublin!

 Here’s what I did the day that I went to Howth!

-- Pack a lunch.
-I knew ahead of time that I’d rather just grab a snack at Howth Market, so my friend and I packed lunchboxes with sandwiches and chips.
+Pack a lunch.
+I knew that I’d rather grab a snack at Howth Market, so my friend and I packed lunchboxes with sandwiches and chips.

-- Explore Howth Harbour.
-Walk around the harbour and explore all the stores next to the seafront.
+Explore Howth Harbour.
+Walk around the harbor and explore all the stores next to the seafront.

-- Begin the coastal cliff walk!
-I walked over to an information booth near the harbour and grabbed a map of the route.
-There are also signs everywhere, so you can just follow the color for the level of walk you chose.
+Begin the coastal cliff walk!
+I walked over to an information booth near the harbor and grabbed a map of the route.
+There are also signs everywhere, so you can follow the color for the level of walk you chose.

-- Walk back towards the town.
-I highly suggest going back the same way you came instead of looping all the way around, because you get to see a completely new view.
-You see all the stuff that was behind you since it’s now in front of you, and you’ll end up wanting to take a whole bunch more photos!
+Walk back towards the town.
+I highly suggest going back the same way you came instead of looping all the way around because you get to see a completely new view.
+You see all the stuff behind you since it’s now in front of you, and you’ll want to take a whole bunch more photos!

-- On the walk down, pull off near Balscadden Bay Beach.
-There, you can sit and enjoy the view and maybe skip some stones or dip your feet in the water!
+On the walk down, pull off near Balscadden Bay Beach.
+There, you can sit, enjoy the view, and maybe skip some stones or dip your feet in the water!

 More IRELAND posts